MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-2-Frequency-Allocations-Radio-Treaty-Matters-General-Rules-Regulations/subpart-B-Allocation-Assignment-Use-Radio-Frequencies/section-2.104.md

 (a) The International Table of Frequency Allocations is subdivided into the Region 1 Table (column 1 of § 2.106), the Region 2 Table (column 2 of § 2.106), and the Region 3 Table (column 3 of § 2.106).
 The International Table is included for informational purposes only.

-(b) *Regions.* For the allocation of frequencies the International Telecommunication Union (ITU) has divided the world into three Regions1 as shown in Figure 1 of this section and described as follows:
+(b) *Regions.* For the allocation of frequencies the International Telecommunication Union (ITU) has divided the world into three Regions 1 as shown in Figure 1 of this section and described as follows:

 1 It should be noted that where the words “regions” or “regional” are without a capital “R,” they do not relate to the three Regions here defined for purposes of frequency allocation.